skyler-1111/conspiracy-terminal/README.md

 **COMMANDS**

 1. **generate**
    This command generates the theories.
-It only contains the non serious ones. for eg:
+It only uses the non serious word set to do so. for eg:

    <img width="571" height="75" alt="image" src="https://github.com/user-attachments/assets/a8a1e5f4-2ef0-4321-bb8c-fbe63a7558a5" />

 3. **.serious//**
-   Turn 'serious' mode on.
-Gives you less non-serious ones and with more vocabs (still silly and random af) . for eg:
+   Toggles serious mode.
+   This reduces the goofy outputs and uses more structured vocabulary (still random and fictional).

    <img width="855" height="126" alt="image" src="https://github.com/user-attachments/assets/70ea3bbc-561e-4a90-bb0b-ffd74f50702f" />